Mattia46/firstMonth/mentoring.md

 When you have passed the PreCourse, you will be given the opportunity to become a mentor yourself - so you can really discover the benefits of learning through coaching in a pair programming environment.

 If you have any additional questions about mentoring, pair programming or online pairing, please don't hesitate to create a [PreCourse Issue](https://github.com/makersacademy/pre_course/issues).

-For contacting your mentor, please do prefer creating issues in the github repo and flagging your mentor by adding their github username with the @ symbol pre-pended.
-This will have the huge advantage that if your mentor is indisposed then others can potentially help too; and also that others can benefit from seeing how the technical challenge or issue can be solved.
-The main downside is that you might be nervous about asking questions in a way that's visible to the rest of your cohort.
-While that's a perfectly valid feeling, it's actually a big handicap to learning.
-Get used to asking questions online to your "team" - this is an essential skill for being successful as a programmer.
-Trust us!